Tungiasis: Cause

-Tungiasis is strictly caused by chigoe fleas (the term transmission does not apply because Tunga penetrans is itself responsible for the disease.)
-The preponderance of tungiasis lesions on the toes may be because chigoe flea is a poor jumper, attaining only a high of 20 cm.
+Tungiasis is caused by chigoe fleas (the term transmission does not apply because Tunga penetrans is itself responsible for the disease.)
+The preponderance of tungiasis lesions on the toes may be because chigoe flea is a poor jumper, attaining only a height of 20 cm.
 But the reality is more complex; for example, the jumping ability cannot explain why hands are the second-most affected body part.
 Lesions on the hands are better explained by playing in the sand and noting that hands are often used to remove sand from other parts of the body.
 The occurrence of tungiasis lesions on the toes, between them, and on the soles can be easily explained because most of the victims are poor, walk barefoot, and live in places where the sand (home to chigoe fleas) constitutes the floor.
 Rate of incidence therefore is greatly increased in poor communities and populations because of the lack of adequate housing.
 This occurs in significantly higher proportions during the peak of the dry season in local communities.

+Tungiasis in humans and some domestic animals can also be caused by Tunga trimamillata, which is known to exist in Ecuador and Peru.